-It would be interesting if we could refer to a "Meaning Index" like we do the "Dow Jones Stock Index" so that we could quickly scan who is playing at the top of the pyramid and who isn't.
+It would be interesting if we could refer to a Meaning Index like we do the Dow Jones Stock Index so that we could quickly scan who is playing at the top of the pyramid and who isn't.
 In reading Frankl's book and in studying dozens of meaning-driven companies, I've come to realize that workplace meaning can be dissected into meaning at work and meaning in work.
 Meaning at work relates to how an employee feels about the company, their work environment, and the company's mission.
 Meaning in work relates to how an employee feels about their specific job task.
-Pollard captures the potential synergy of this dichotomy with the following passage from his book, "As a person sees a reason for the task that is personally satisfying and rewarding and has the confidence that the mission of the firm is in alignment with his or her own personal growth and development, a powerful force is unleashed that results in creativity, productivity, service quality, growth, profit, and value."
+Pollard captures the potential synergy of this dichotomy with the following passage from his book, The Soul of the Firm, "As a person sees a reason for the task that is personally satisfying and rewarding and has the confidence that the mission of the firm is in alignment with his or her own personal growth and development, a powerful force is unleashed that results in creativity, productivity, service quality, growth, profit, and value."8 in the financial viability of the company, which means they have a secure job.

-I believe that meaning at work is even more important than meaning in work.
-When employees believe in the work of the company, the whole Hierarchy of Needs is satisfied.
-Those employees clearly have their base needs met because they have confidence in the financial viability of the company, which means they have a secure job.
 Believing in the company's mission also typically creates deeper alliances among employees because that sense of being part of a crew gliding above the water, and the pride that comes from that success, satisfies our social or esteem needs.
 Finally, our self-actualization needs can be met by feeling that we are part of an organization making a difference in the world; plus, "meaningfulness-at-work practices may indirectly render the work itself more meaningful."